-SECTION 1: PRESIDENT
+Section 1: President

-The President, who shall be the State Superintendent of Education, shall preside at all Board meetings; announce the business before the Board; announce the question under consideration and the result of the vote taken; and request a roll call upon any action or resolution as herein provided.
+The President, who shall be appointed by the Governor from among the trustees, shall preside at all Board meetings; announce the business before the Board; announce the question under consideration and the result of the vote taken; and request a roll call upon any action or resolution as herein provided.
 Should the President be absent from a Board meeting, the Vice President shall serve as chairperson.